elinaspr/BA/README.md

-</p> The BA folder includes all code used in the process of my Bachelor thesis.
+</p> This BA folder includes all code used in the process of my Bachelor thesis.
-The branch collocations includes all material relevant to the collocation extraction, including the Python Notebooks, code analysis and final collocation list.
+</p> The branch <i>collocations</i> includes all material relevant to the collocation extraction, including the Python Notebooks, code analysis and final collocation list.
-The branch extractor-validity includes all material concerning the testing of the developed extractor, including a list of all implemented constructs and the results of the recall and precision measure.
+</p> The branch <i>extractor</i> includes all material concerning the testing of the developed extractor, including a list of all implemented constructs and the results of the recall and precision measure.
-The branch ChatGPT-ATS includes the simplification results.
+The branch <i>ChatGPT-Ats</i> includes the simplification results.